besley/Slickflow/README.md

 **11. Suggestions**
   Slickflow is suggested to give programmers a flexible way to integrate workflow engine components into their products or customer projects.
 The programmers can write their own code segments based on the engine component.
 **12. Open Source Project License**
 Slickflow follows MIT open source protocol and can be used for commercial purposes.
 **13. Tchnical support **
  The enterprise, ultimate and universe version can be provided with a technical support and upgrade service.

- if you have any further inquiry, please feel free to contact us:
+If you have any further inquiry, please feel free to contact us with:

+sales@ruochisoft.com
+support@ruochisoft.com

 **Document:**
 http://doc.slickflow.net